-1. Obtain (1) storage box P/N DG135431149ABW and install into the drivers side of the trunk as shown, ensure the (2) upper rear holes in the plastic storage box are aligned to the (2) existing studs in the trunk.

-2. Obtain (1) bolt P/N be W712207-S900, hand start (1) bolt in the lower outside of the storage box as shown.
+- 1. Obtain 1 storage box P/N DG135431149ABW and install into the driver side of the trunk as shown, make sure the 2 upper rear holes in the plastic storage box are aligned to the 2 existing studs in the trunk. - 2.
+Obtain 1 bolt P/N W712207-S900, hand start 1 bolt in the lower outside of the storage box as shown.

-3. Open metal door on storage box, install (2) bolts P/N W710330-S439 through the storage box to the existing weld nuts in the body as shown, torque the (3) previously installed bolts to 9 Nm \pm 1.4 Nm.
+3. Open metal door on storage box, install 2 bolts P/N W710330-S439 through the storage box to the existing weld nuts in the body as shown, tighten the 3 previously installed bolts to 9 Nm ± 1.4 Nm.

-4. Obtain (2) push on caps P/N W714241-S300 and install to the existing studs protruding through the storage box, push the caps on over the studs until secure.
+4. Obtain 2 push on caps P/N W714241-S300 and install to the existing studs protruding through the storage box, push the caps on over the studs until secure.

-Trunk PackTM and Trunk Loading
+Trunk Pack[TM] and Trunk Loading

-WARNING: Ford recommends that police equipment be both secured and laterally aligned.
+Ford recommends that police equipment be both secured and laterally aligned.
 Hard, stiff or sharp objects, especially when not secured or properly located, pose a risk to the fuel tank and back seat occupants.
 Aftermarket organizers that do not adequately deform in rear-impacts can themselves become injury-producing objects.
 When locating, securing and mounting police equipment, please review the Trunk Equipment Mounting Guide, available on the www.fleet.ford.com web site, which provides recommended fastener mounting types and locations.